DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 ## 002.001 | Pawns

-First up, take a note of how many actors are currently listed in the *Outliner.* You likely see 7 Actors.
+First up, take a note of how many actors are currently listed in the *Outliner.* You likely see 7 Actors - one of these is a *PlayerStart* Actor.

 Now let's play-test this opus.